We focus on four complex health issues more prevalent in urban areas

 Our response to the Health and Social Care Committee

-Note: Impact on Urban Health is part of Guy’s and St Thomas’ Charity.
+Note: Impact on Urban Health is part of Guy’s and St Thomas’ Foundation.

 We take a programmatic approach to complex urban health issues, testing and exploring ideas with others.
 The content of this submission relates to insights from this approach.
 Our submission is forward looking, focusing on the priorities for further action in the UK.

 Our current programmes address two issues: